Professor and Vice Chair for Education, Department of Psychiatry and Behavioral Sciences

 Chisolm spent about 10 years with Johns Hopkins’ Center for Addiction and Pregnancy, where she worked with drug-dependent pregnant women and published articles about mood disorders, substance use and treatment strategies in this population.
 Her research efforts advanced to studying burnout in medical education trainees and helping health profession trainees treat all patients with dignity and respect.
 “That grew out of my addiction work,” she says, “and seeing how even some really great clinicians can have a blind spot toward their attitudes toward patients with addiction and other psychiatric illnesses.”

 Now, her educational efforts are incorporating art.
-In 2019, Chisolm was one of 12 inaugural fellows in an art museum-based health professions education fellowship offered by the Harvard Macy Institute and Cambridge Health Alliance.
-Held at the museum of Fine Arts in Boston, the program explored ways to use the museum environment and art appreciation to advance health profession education goals such as honing observation and interpretation skills; team building; and examining assumptions, values and stigma.
-She is developing a fourth-year elective for medical students to use the local art museums to explore what it means to be human and a physician, and to live a good life.
-She also is taking courses to become certified as a facilitator of Visual Thinking Strategies.
-The efforts can help transform the way physicians think about themselves, humanity and their mission, she says.
+In 2019, Chisolm was one of 12 inaugural fellows in an art museum-based health professions education fellowship offered by the Harvard Macy Institute and Cambridge Health Alliance (for which she’s now on the adjunct faculty).
+Held at the museum of Fine Arts in Boston, the program explores ways to use the museum environment and art appreciation to advance health profession education goals such as honing observation and interpretation skills; team building; and examining assumptions, values and stigma.
+She is certified as a facilitator of Visual Thinking Strategies and has used this and other arts-based teaching methods with Hopkins pre-health professions students, medical students, residents/fellows, and faculty.
+She has developed a fourth-year elective for medical students to use the local art museums to explore what it means to be human and a physician, and to live a good life; and – during the pandemic – has offered a 1-week online version of this course several times.
+These efforts can help transform the way physicians think about themselves, humanity and their mission, she says, and help them flourish both personally and professionally, a topic on which she is an expert.
+(Dr. Chisolm directs the Paul McHugh Program for Human Flourishing, and – in October 2021 – her latest book, “From Survive to Thrive: How to live your best life with mental illness,” for patients and families will be published by the Johns Hopkins University Press).

 While attending on the inpatient unit recently, Chisolm organized a Visual Thinking Strategies break, where she used art to illustrate a point that had come up in rounds regarding observations versus interpretations.
-“I can use this to help develop critical thinking skills of our residents and other learners, to encourage perspective-taking, empathy and other skills that are relevant to health care,” she says.
+“I can use this to help develop critical thinking skills of our residents and other learners, to encourage perspective-taking, empathy and other skills that are relevant to health care,” she says, which will ultimately help patients thrive as well.